 “Few Singaporean artists of any medium have trained their gaze as penetratingly and persistently on the nation’s identity.
 Self-examination, both its necessity and its limits, as well as the intersection between the personal and the public, are the thematic foundations to Tan’s work.” – Moviemaker

-She has won or been nominated for more than 20 awards, most recently for To Singapore, with Love (banned in Singapore) won Best Director from Dubai International Film Festival.
-This film was subsequently banned from public screenings in Singapore for “undermining national security”.
-Meanwhile, the citation for the award from Cinema du Reel for Invisible City (2007) reads “A witty, intellectually challenging essay on history and memory as tools of civil resistance”.
-Singapore GaGa (2005) voted the Best Film, 2006, Straits Times, is described as “One of the best films about Singapore”.
+She has won or been nominated for more than 20 awards.
+In 2013, To Singapore, with Love (banned in Singapore) won Best Director from Dubai International Film Festival.
+Invisible City (2007) won the Scam International Award at Cinéma du Réel.
+Singapore GaGa (2005) was voted Best Film by Singapore’s The Straits Times.
 Moving House (2001), her thesis film, won the Student Academy Award for Best Documentary.
-In 2015, her short film Pineapple Town (2015) was one of seven in the 7 Letters omnibus.
-It garnered unanimous rave reviews when it was released in Singapore.
+In 2015, her short film Pineapple Town (2015) was one of seven in the 7 Letters omnibus which was Singapore’s submission to the Oscars.

 Tan is on the “Asian Cinema 100” list of top 100 Directors compiled by Busan International Film Festival.
 She has been on film juries of Cinemanila, Jiffest, Busan and DMZDocs.
 She has mentored at labs like Docs Port Incheon.
 She has toured universities with her work, most recently, she presented her films as the Global Artist-in-Residence, Colgate University.
 She has had retrospectives at Memory Film Festival, Yangon and RIDM, Montreal.
 In 2018, she was admitted to the Academy of Motion Picture Arts and Sciences.

-Pin Pin started out as an assistant director in TV dramas, (Triple Nine, Growing Up) and sitcoms (Under One Roof) before she won an S. Rajaratnam scholarship to study for a film production MFA at Northwestern University, USA.
+Pin Pin started out as an assistant director in TV dramas, (Triple Nine, Growing Up) and sitcoms (Under One Roof) before she won an S. Rajaratnam scholarship to study for an MFA at Northwestern University, USA.
 While she was there, she won the Kodak Eastman Scholarship for Cinematography.
 She is a qualified lawyer and has a law degree from Oxford University.